muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 ---

-## 11. Recommended official wording
+## 11. Recommended official wording 📣

 When you need one clean bridge-level statement in a new window, collaboration thread, README note, or product discussion, use wording like this:

 > The Atlas system now includes a first formal cross-domain bridge layer.
-> This bridge layer shows that the frozen AI-first atlas mother structure can already absorb a meaningful set of broader coordination, institutional, coherence, and regime-scale pressures without forcing a redraw of the core.
+> This bridge layer shows that the frozen AI-first Atlas mother structure can already absorb a meaningful set of broader coordination, institutional, coherence, and regime-scale pressures without forcing a redraw of the core.
 > Future bridge growth proceeds through disciplined patching and expansion, not through universal closure claims.

 This wording is strong, accurate, and safe.

 ---

-## 12. Practical interpretation for current work
+## 12. Practical interpretation for current work 🛠️

 For current work, this freeze note means: